Office of Residence Life Mission Statement

 The Office of Residence Life is committed to providing residents a comfortable, educational, diverse, and caring community where academic success, personal growth, and social responsibility are valued.

-- Summer employment opportunities are available.
+Some summer employment opportunities are available.
 Hall Directors are provided 12-month housing if returning the following year.

 Reporting Structure: The Residence Hall Director reports directly to the Assistant Director of Residence Life and indirectly to the other Assistant Directors, the Associate Director, and Director of Residence Life.